apache/amoro-site/arctic-docs/content/user-guides/configurations.md

 ## Multi-level configuration management

-Arctic provides configurations that can be configured at the `Catalog`, `Table`, and `Engine` levels.
+Amoro provides configurations that can be configured at the `Catalog`, `Table`, and `Engine` levels.
 The configuration priority is given first to the `Engine`, followed by the `Table`, and finally by the `Catalog`.

 - Catalog: Generally, we recommend